Azure/azure-openapi-validator/docs/rules.md

 A long running Post operation should return 200 with response schema and 202 without response schema.

 Please refer to [lro-post-return.md](./lro-post-return.md) for details.

+### ProvisioningStateSpecifiedForLROPut

+This is a rule introduced to validate if a LRO PUT operations response schema has "ProvisioningState" property specified for the 200 and 201 status codes.

+Please refer to [lro-put-provisioning-state-specified.md](./lro-put-provisioning-state-specified.md) for details.

 ### LROStatusCodesReturnTypeSchema